thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 </tr>
 </table>
 ##### <font color="orange"><b>LEARN modules</b></font><br>
-<font size="4"> Want to learn more at your own pace?
-You can now do it on LEARN!
-Click on the curated LEARN modules below to build your compentency in Working as One Public Service.</font>
+<font size="4"> Want to participate in the Learning Festival in your own time?
+Explore these LEARN modules specially curated for each core competency.
+    If you do not have a LEARN account, click here to sign up for a free LEARN account and we will give you access to the full range of LEARN modules curated for this Learning Festival from the period of 12 to 30 October 2020.</font>

 - [Driving A Culture Of Collaboration](https://www.learn.gov.sg/dlp/student/course/21035)
 - [Forming Collaborative Teams](https://www.learn.gov.sg/dlp/student/course/21038z)
 - [Leading Cross-Functional Teams](https://www.learn.gov.sg/dlp/student/course/21064)